Veterinary medical center

 - Allow continued and enhanced support for conservation medicine working with species around the world.

-Your financial commitment to help build a new veterinary medical center — the heart of the Zoo — will ensure that the Zoo’s impact on and importance to the future of our animals, our children and our world continues growing strong.
+Your financial commitment to help build a new veterinary medical center — the heart of the Zoo — will ensure that the Zoo’s impact on and importance to the future of our animals, our children and our world continue growing strong.

 THANK YOU!